An Expectation is a verifiable assertion about data.

 Unfortunately, not all Expectations are implemented for all source data systems.
 To see a list of what Expectations are implemented for a given backend, please reference our guide to implemented Expectations.

-Likewise, Conditional Expectations are considered experimental and are only available for the Pandas backend; not for the Spark and SQLAlchemy backends.
+Likewise, Conditional Expectations are considered experimental and may exhibit unexpected behavior when utilized with Spark and SQLAlchemy backends.
 You can reference our documentation on Conditional Expectations for more information.

 How to access